iTCf/anonymi/README.md

 In order to download Anony-MI clone or download this repository:

- To do so, open a terminal, go to the folder you want to install download the software and run:
+ To do so use the download button from GitHub, or open a terminal, go to the folder you want to install download the software and run:

 ```
 git clone (add final link)
 ```

-or use the download button from GitHub.

 Once you have it, place it in your computer on a folder of your choosing.